andreshere00/Splitter_MR/docs/examples/examples.md

 # Examples

-This section illustrates some use cases with **Splitter_MR** to read documents and split them into smaller chunks.
+This section illustrates some use cases with **SplitterMR** to read documents and split them into smaller chunks.

 ## Text-based splitting